Storware/kodo-cloud-manual/adding-microsoft-office365-tenant/adding-microsoft-o365-organization.md

 Follow instruction to register KODO4Cloud application and add O365 organization to KODO:

 1. Go to the Office 365 welcome page and sign in to your Microsoft account by using your Office 365 administrative user ID and password.
-2. To open the Azure Active Directory admin center, in the left pane, click the ellipsis to expand the Show all menu, and then click Admin centers &gt; Azure Active Directory.
+2. To open the Azure Active Directory admin center in the left pane, click the ellipsis to expand the Show all menu, and then click Admin centers &gt; Azure Active Directory.
-3. To open your tenant dashboard, in the left pane of the Azure Active Directory admin center, click **Azure Active Directory**.
+3. To open your tenant dashboard in the left pane of the Azure Active Directory admin center, click **Azure Active Directory**.
 4. In the tenant dashboard menu, click **App registrations** and then click **New registration**.
-5. To specify a user-facing name for the Office 365 application, on the "Register an application" page, enter a name in the Name field.
+5. To specify a user-facing name for the Office 365 application on the "Register an application" page, enter a name in the Name field.
-6. Use the default options for the remaining fields, and click **Register**.
+6. Use the default options for the remaining fields and click **Register**.
 The app registration is set up with the user-facing name that you entered.
-7. To obtain the application \(client\) ID, and directory \(tenant\) ID string, click Azure Active Directory &gt; tenant - App registrations &gt; App name.
+7. To obtain the application \(client\) ID and directory \(tenant\) ID string, click Azure Active Directory &gt; tenant - App registrations &gt; App name.
 Then, copy the application ID string and directory ID.
 8. To create a client secret for this application ID, click **Certificates & secrets** &gt; **New client secret**.
 9. On the "Add a client secret" pane, enter any user name in the Description field, and click Add.
 A client secret is generated, and the value is then displayed in the Client secrets pane.
 10. Copy the client secret to the clipboard by using the copy facility next to the Client secret value field.